UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 }
 ```

-{: .new-important}
-When naming components make sure to use Pascal Case, e.g., FirstName and LastName!
+> ❗When naming components make sure to use Pascal Case, e.g., FirstName and LastName!

 ---